-Dr. Ronette Kolotkin, the sole proprietor of Quality of Life Consultants, PLLC, is a research and practicing psychologist who focuses in understanding, measuring and optimizing health-related quality of life.
+Dr. Ronette Kolotkin, the sole proprietor of Quality of Life Consulting, PLLC, is a research and practicing psychologist who focuses in understanding, measuring and optimizing health-related quality of life.
 She consults with pharmaceutical companies, academic institutions and other organizations, and has a private practice.

 She holds faculty appointments in the US and Norway: